 Consultation & Process

 Three weeks ago, I spent the morning with the incredible staff at Plastic Surgery Aesthetics in Waukesha, WI to get a Halo Pro laser treatment.
-I met with them the week prior for a consultation about my skin and to talk about what I was looking for and why I was interested in a laser treatment, and to find out all about the Halo Pro Laser and how it works.
-The spa itself: super cozy and I immediately felt comfortable there.
+I met with them the week prior for a consultation about my skin.
+We talked about what I was looking for and why I was interested in a laser treatment.
+They shared how the Halo Pro Laser treatment works, downtime and recovery.

 Being a working mom of two younger children, I was not 100% excited about the consultation due to time constraints.
-But, I have to say, I was pleasantly surprised with the level of expertise the laser technician had, and the knowledge I gained from going, along with the amazing staff.
+But I was pleasantly surprised with the level of expertise the laser technician had, and the knowledge I gained from the staff.
 The technician, Angela, gets an A+ rating.
 So sweet.
 Everyone I came into contact with was wonderful.

-I walked away feeling like it was an excellent use of time since we could discuss pros and cons to both treatments I was considering, in depth: Radio Frequency for skin tightening. or Halo Pro to cover off on more areas.
+I walked away feeling like it was an excellent use of time since we could discuss pros and cons to both treatments I was considering, in depth Radio Frequency for skin tightening. or Halo Pro to cover more areas.
 We were then able to decide on the best path forward based on my skin type, age, the downtime and needs I wanted to address.

 Overall, I have relatively good tone and texture; especially, “for my age,” but there was some hyperpigmentation that was definitely visible to me from prior cystic acne.
-That darker area often left me feeling sensitive and putting on cover up, just in that one spot, and I wanted to avoid having to do that for the rest of my life.
-I had been anxious to find something that would address that issue, and simultaneously kill fine lines and wrinkles, or what I call the “Grandma-cheek- lines.”
+That darker area often left me feeling sensitive and using cover-up.
+I don’t wear foundation or much make-up and my goal is always to wear less.
+I was ready to find something that would address the pigmentation issue, and simultaneously kill fine lines and wrinkles, or what I call the “Grandma-cheek- lines.”

 In my late 20s I became very focused on maintaining the skin I have.
-I have done lots of treatments over time from ViPeels, glycolic peels, collagen masks, IPL (lasers), derma-planning, microdermabrasion, Clear & Brilliant (huge fan), and a variety of other things including monthly facials and of course Rodan & Fields- of course.
-I had do it.
-More on that later.
-So for me, trying the latest and greatest laser was something I really wanted to do; especially, since I was starting to see those fine lines that don’t go away, even when my skin is fully hydrated and I am in the best humidity for good skin, possible.
+I have done lots of treatments over time from ViPeels, glycolic peels, collagen masks, IPL (lasers), derma-planning, microdermabrasion, Clear & Brilliant (huge fan), and a variety of other things including monthly facials and of course Rodan & Fields.
+For me, trying the latest and greatest laser was something I really wanted to do; especially, since I was starting to see those fine lines that don’t go away, even when my skin is fully hydrated and I am in the best humidity for good skin, possible.

 After chatting with Angela, I decided to try the Halo Pro laser.
 Important distinction, Halo Pro is a little more powerful than the Halo laser, and hence slightly more expensive.
 Cost varies, but the average is somewhere around $1500-$2000.